MegrajChauhan/Merry/README.md

 and comming soon....

 # Updates:
 A more than basic assembler has been added.
-The assembler currently supports most of the instructions needed to write cool programs.
+The assembler currently supports all of the instructions needed to write programs.
 See _example/run/_ for example programs that can be assembled and run.
+The assembler is only basic and doesn't provide advanced features such as file inclusion and constants definitions.
 Please do not run the programs in _example/don't run_ folder which should be inituitive.

-# Some Important Notes:
-Merry is not fully tested right now and so it may not work as expected.
-Hence any help in finding and solving the issues is appreciated.
-The building process will be explained soon.
-The VM hasn't been tested in Windows, Mac or any other operating systems.
-Also the use of **gcc** as the compiler would be recommended.

 # Building the VM and the Assembler:
 Due to my lack of knowledge in build systems, I have had to use a script written in Python for building.
 For building the project, here is the command to run: